DataDog/dd-agent-comp-experiments/doc/defining.md

 The documentation (both package-level and method-level) should include everything a user of the component needs to know.
 In particular, any assumptions that might lead to panics if violated by the user should be clearly documented.

+Detailed documentation of how to avoiding bugs in using a component is an indicator of excessive complexity and should be treated as a bug.
-Treat extensive "how to use this component without introducing bugs" documentation as a code smell: simplifying the usage will improve the robustness of the Agent.
+Simplifying the usage will improve the robustness of the Agent.

-Include:
+Documentation should include:

 * Precise information on when each method may be called.
   Can methods be called concurrently?